softcover/softcover_book/chapters/softcover_markdown.md

 \[ \phi^2 - \phi - 1 = 0. \]
 ```

 \noindent As with inline math, \TeX provides an alternate dollar-sign syntax, in this case using `$$...$$` for centered math.
-This notation is not supported Markdown input in order to avoid confusion with ordinary dollar signs, so ower users who want to be able to write
+As with single dollar signs, this notation is not supported Markdown input but it supported by \PolyTeX, so power users who want to be able to write

 ```latex
 $$ \phi^2 - \phi - 1 = 0. $$